UserNotFoundPleaseTryAgainLater/connect4-lib/README.md

 This is a connect 4 library 👍
-It is not the best atm so stay tuned
+It is not finished at the moment so stay tuned